Waldo Mootzka: Career

 Mootzka's career started during his time at boarding school observing fellow Hopi painter Fred Kabotie.
 However, Mootzka never formally trained under anyone, and his watercolor skills were all self-taught.
 Most of the paintings that Mootzka created were about Hopi life and the ceremonies within it.
 However, he did experiment more than some of his fellow painters.
 This might indicate a European influence he gained at boarding school.

 Many of his paintings depicted Katsinam figures, depictions of Hopi supernatural beings, or of kachina dancers, as represented in Hopi Kachina figures (Kachina dolls).
-These Hopi deities differ than the Pueblo peoples living the Rio Grande valley, in that the Hopis were much less influenced by Catholicism due to their remote location on three mesa tops in Arizona.
+These Hopi deities differ from the Pueblo peoples living the Rio Grande valley, in that the Hopis were much less influenced by Catholicism due to their remote location on three mesa tops in Arizona.